zng-ui/zng/TODO/_current.md

-* ComboStyle, implement press on toggle, drag and release to click option.
-* Merge.

 # TextInput

 * Large single word does not wrap (it wraps for a bit then it becomes a single line again).